tgenman/STEM_vault/notes/math/sets/Disjoint set.md

 Math prop
 TITLE: Sets are disjoint
 TITLE_rus:
-Answer_eng:  if no two of them share a common element
+DESCRIPTION:  if no two of them share a common element
-Answer_rus:
+DESCRIPTION_rus:
 Formula_main:
 Formula_additional:
 <!--ID: 1705513882724-->